 Designing and building vessels is a technically complex process.
 The level of complexity is further increased by the introduction of hybrid solutions into the electrical and automated power plant.
 Systems integration is a challenge and requires an interdisciplinary team and expertise in a range of different technical fields.
-These specialists aim to provide solutions according to the customer's and class societies' operational and technical requirements.
+These specialists provide solutions according to the customer's and class societies' operational and technical requirements.

-This integration process plays a crucial role in achieving successful projects through the application of the top-down method to implement functional and technical interfaces between different systems.
+This integration process plays a crucial role in achieving successful projects.

-As an Electrical Systems Integrator, Alewijnse Netherlands Company uses the Systems Engineering Method described in ISO/IEC 15288 and the INCOSE systems engineering handbook.
-This method is implemented across different industry sectors in the Netherlands for technically and technologically complex projects, where multiple suppliers are involved in the design and realization of the projects.
+As an Electrical Systems Integrator, Alewijnse Netherlands Company uses the systems engineering Method described in ISO/IEC 15288 and the INCOSE systems engineering handbook.
+This method is implemented across different industry sectors in the Netherlands for complex technical projects, where multiple suppliers are involved in the design and realization of the projects.